Faster decisions about actions world leaders need to take in the face of climate change and monitoring the impact of their success

 TRUTHS is a breakthrough concept by NPL (the National Physical Laboratory, based in Teddington, Middx) to launch the first climate mission led by the UK Space Agency, implemented through the European Space Agency (ESA).

-The UK climate mission reflects our ambition to continue to be a global leader in climate observations, services and policy guidance on climate activities for the world.
+The climate mission reflects the UK’s ambition to continue to be a global leader in climate observations, services and policy guidance on climate activities for the world.

 TRUTHS was adopted into the ESA programme in 2019 and is 85% funded by the UK (through ESA).
 The remainder comes from Switzerland, Greece, the Czech Republic and Romania who will build elements of the mission reflecting their technical expertise and the priorities of their own countries but led by and managed from an industrial lead from the UK.
 NPL is the scientific leader of the mission and will provide the disruptive on-board calibration system.